Spiritual Meaning of Trees in a Dream: Symbolism Explained

 Three situations show up repeatedly in dream accounts:

-- Major life transitions — job changes, moves, endings or beginnings.
+- Major life transitions.
+Job changes, moves, endings or beginnings.
 The tree dream often arrives as a stabilizing image, or as a signal that you're not as grounded as you need to be.

-- Unresolved family dynamics — the "family tree" metaphor runs deep.
+- Unresolved family dynamics.
+The "family tree" metaphor runs deep.
 Dreams involving family members near or under a tree often relate to generational patterns or feelings about belonging and roots.

 How do you actually interpret a tree dream?